“I haven’t traveled much. Where should I go?”

 When the day’s most difficult decision is “mango or pineapple shake?” it’s really hard to leave.

 Although Battambang is Cambodia’s second largest city, it retains a distinctly small-town feel and offers an easy option to explore rural villages and temples on the back of a motorbike.
-Brush up on your Cambodian cooking skills with a market tour and cooking class.
+Brush up on your Cambodian cooking skills with a market tour and cooking class at Smokin’ Pot (great name, right?).

 Filled with Buddhist monks lingering in temple courtyards, this sleepy French colonial outpost on the Mekong River is about as laid back as it gets.
-We also recommend a visit to the local market and a trip across the river to visit Ban Xieng Maen.
-For more exploration, trek to the Hmong and Khmu villages in the nearby hills.
+We also recommend a visit to the local market and cooking course.
+For more exploration, take a trip across the river to visit Ban Xieng Maen or trek to the Hmong and Khmu villages in the nearby hills (we went with White Elephant Adventures).

 Hanoi’s streets are ablaze with activity, from women carrying fruit and goods on baskets over their shoulders to impromptu sidewalk restaurants outfitted with miniature plastic stools.
 Overwhelming to the senses, Hanoi is a photographer’s and foodie’s dream.